Museum of Indian Arts and Culture

 The Museum of Indian Arts and Culture is a museum of Native American art and culture located in Santa Fe, New Mexico.
 It is one of eight museums in the state operated by the New Mexico Department of Cultural Affairs and is accredited by the American Alliance of Museums as part of the Museum of New Mexico system.
 The museum and its programs are financially supported by the Museum of New Mexico Foundation.

 The Museum of Indian Arts and Culture is dedicated to the accurate and culturally sensitive presentation of southwestern Native American cultures.
 Its mission statement emphasizes its intention to work closely with the Native communities of the region.
-The current interim director is Dr. Matthew Martinez (Ohkay Owingeh).
-The prior director is Della Warrior (Otoe-Missouria).
+The current director is Danyelle Means (Oglala Lakota).
+The interim director was Dr. Matthew Martinez (Ohkay Owingeh).
+Before Dr. Martinez, the prior director was Della Warrior (Otoe-Missouria).

 Collections

 Object collections at the Museum of Indian Arts & Culture are divided administratively into "Individually Catalogued Collections," which include typological collections of Southwestern textiles, pottery, baskets, jewelry, contemporary art, and artifacts chronicling the everyday life of New Mexico's long period of human habitation.
 As the state repository for archaeological materials, the Museum has the responsibility to care for and maintain all artifacts excavated on state-owned land.
 Its Archaeological Research Collection contains artifacts numbering between 5 and 10 million.
 (As these artifacts are stored as "bulk" collections, and not catalogued individually, an exact count is unknown.